Getting started with Vue DataManager in Vue 2

 Step 1: Install Vue CLI globally

-Open your terminal or command prompt and run the following command to install Vue CLI globally using npm:
+Open the terminal or command prompt and run the following command to install Vue CLI globally using npm:

 npm install -g @vue/cli